 Professor Xavier faked his death so as to counter an alien invasion.
 A dying shape-shifter named Changeling replaced him as atonement.
 Only Jean, of all his students, knew the truth.

 In X-Men Noir, Jean Grey fakes her death by killing Anne-Marie Rankin, cutting off/out any distinguishing facial features, and dyeing her hair.
-She them assumes Rankin's identity by dyeing her own hair.
+She them assumes her identity by dyeing her own hair.
 Why?
-She wanted out of the X-Men, essentially - and to collect Rankin's trust fund, of course.
+She wanted out of the X-Men, essentially - and to collect her trust fund, of course.

 In God Loves Man Kills, Purifiers make it look as if they've killed the Professor, Scott, and Ororo in an explosion, when they have actually taken the three prisoner.
 Only Wolverine's enhanced senses reveal the deception.

-This seems to be the MO to Spider-Man supervillain Hobgoblin, Roderick Kingsley - set up some poor smuck as the Hobgoblin, let him run around as him for awhile and, if he dies, no skin off Roderick's back.
+This seems to be the MO to Spider-Man supervillain Hobgoblin, Roderick Kingsley - set up some poor schmuck as the Hobgoblin and let him run around as him for awhile; if he dies, no skin off Roderick's back.

 In Wanted, Wesley's father faked his own death so he could set his son on the path to succeeding him and becoming one of the most powerful supervillains in the world.

-In Sonic the Comic this is used by Amy, Tails, Johnny and the Kintobor Computer to stop Super Sonic trying to kill them, Amy had the Kintobor Computer remotely fly their plane.
+In Sonic the Comic, Amy, Tails, Johnny, and the Kintobor Computer use this to stop Super Sonic trying to kill them: Amy had the Kintobor Computer remotely fly their plane.